mh2888387/facebook-online-friends-tracker/README.md

-*enter your username*
+*enter your username*/n
-enter your password
+enter your password/n
 run script